 Mark Farnham has been teaching Apologetics in local churches for more than fifteen years.
 His doctoral work in Apologetics has opened doors to interact with all kinds of unbelievers, from doctoral students in philosophy at a Philadelphia University, to Muslims inside the mosque, to everyday people on the streets of Lancaster, PA.

 As a former pastor, Mark understands the frustration of trying so many “Come and See” events with little apparent fruit.
 By training church members to confidently “Go and Tell,” apologetics strengthens the faith and witness of the entire church.
-His training seminars are aimed at average church members who want to become prepared and confident to share their faith with anyone they meet.
+His training seminars are aimed at ordinary church members who want to become prepared and confident to share their faith with anyone they meet.

 Call Mark at 215-206-7249, visit his website at apologeticsforthechurch.org, or email him at email@example.com.